needle-mirror/needle-mirror.github.io/Readme.md

 Also, once you start going that "customization" route, you lose exactly what UPM is great for — updating packages to newer versions with fixed bugs.

 For our own projects, we tried to minimize the impact of that in the following way:

-1. whenever changes to a package become necessary, create a new submodule
+1. Whenever changes to a package become necessary, create a new submodule
-1. put the latest version of that package into it as "base"
+1. Put the latest version of that package into it as "base"
-1. do your modifications on top, in a branch
+1. Do your modifications on top, in a branch
-1. when a new version becomes available in UPM, go to the branch with the last version, delete everything and put the new version from UPM there
+1. When a new version becomes available in UPM, go to the branch with the last version, delete everything and put the new version from UPM there
-1. rebase your custom changes onto the new version.
+1. Rebase your custom changes onto the new version.

 This seems to be the easiest and most comfortable way with the least headache to freely modify Unity-provided packages while still being able to upgrade*.
 *: rebase can be easy or hard, depending on how many changes Unity did in the meantime.

 (Note that this is easier for some packages where Unity freely provides the source, such as Graphics, Input System and some others - and some of them even accept PRs!)

+Turns out we did the above process a couple of times too often over the last months.
+So, we decided to automate it; and make it available on GitHub for everyone.

 #### Pain Points with Unity's approach to package releases